-Great Days Out: Farmoor Reservoir Oxford
+Great Days Out: countryside walks, wildlife and watersports at Farmoor Reservoir Oxford

 Farmoor Reservoir is a man-made reservoir situated five miles west of Oxford.
 Split into two lakes, it covers an area of 400 acres in the heart of the Oxfordshire countryside.